Optimizing Actor Performance

 - Remove Actors when they're no longer needed

-Avoid Creating Large Numbers of Actors Every Frame
+Avoid Creating Large Numbers of Actors Every Step

 If you place a create actor block into the Always event block, like this...

-...Stencyl will attempt to create an actor every single frame, which at 60 frames per second, would mean 60 actors per second.
+...Stencyl will attempt to create an actor every single step, which would mean 100 actors per second.
 This will obviously slow your game to a crawl.